 International messages are generally introduced on NADIN for relay to AFTN circuits.

-- Operational Systems use the ICAO Flight Plan or Service-B message formats as described in the Operational System operating procedures.
+- Operational Systems use the Flight Plan or Service-B message formats as described in the Operational System operating procedures.

 - Handle international messages on NADIN for relay to AFTN as follows: